 3. Open a High-Yield Savings Account

 The fact that the yield on average savings accounts has recently gone from bad to worse should really only make an even stronger case for opening a high-yield account.

-Chime, for example, is an online bank that offers 1% APY on savings with no minimum balances, monthly fees, or foreign transaction fees, while providing fee-free access to over 38,000 ATMs.
+Chime, for example, is an online financial app that offers 0.50% APY on savings with no minimum balances, no monthly fees, and no foreign transaction fees, while providing fee-free access to over 38,000 ATMs.
 Read our full review of Chime.

 4. Build a CD ladder